PhD in Christianity

 The first field examination is designed to test mastery of survey knowledge over the whole field from the 3rd century to the Early Modern Era (but see note 3 below).

 1. It is normally composed of three two-hour examinations, the writing of which may occupy a period of not more than two weeks.
-(These may be a mixed diet of closed or open book examinations – as determined by consultation with the advisor).
+(These may be a mixed diet of closed or open book examinations – as determined in consultation with the advisor).

 The Second Field Examination